-City affordable housing and community development programs are guided through the Eugene-Springfield 2015 Consolidated Plan.
-The Consolidated Plan presents a strategic vision for affordable housing and community development beginning in July 2015 and ending in June 2020.
+City affordable housing and community development programs are guided through the Eugene-Springfield 2020 Consolidated Plan (for more info and HUD reports, please visit www.eugene-or.gov/hudconplan).
+The Consolidated Plan presents a strategic vision for affordable housing and community development beginning in July 2020 and ending in June 2024.
 More information is available about the various programs to support Human Services.

 HOME Investment Partnership Program (HOME)

 HOME funds are provided to the Eugene-Springfield HOME Consortium for the development of rental housing to serve very low- and low-income households.
 HOME funds are used as a gap fund source to make housing development financing possible.
 HOME funds can be used for acquisition of existing residential and non-residential building for conversion to affordable housing, or for new construction.
 The Consortium awards funds through an annual Housing Request for Proposals.
 HOME awards are targeted to households earning up to 60% AMI.

 CDBG funds are used to improve local communities by providing decent housing, improved infrastructure, public facilities and services, and improved economic opportunities for low and moderate income residents.
 These funds may also be used for activities that help prevent or eliminate slums or blight or for projects that meet urgent community needs.
 CDBG awards are targeted to households earning up to 80% AMI.